JJLongoria/aura-helper/README.md

 # [**Aura Helper Features**](#aura-helper-features)
 Aura Helper has too many features to make work easy and faster to all Salesforce Developers.

-- [**Write code faster**](#intellisense-tools) with the Aura Helper IntelliSense.
+- [**Write code faster**](#intellisense-tools) with the Aura Helper IntelliSense tools.
 Code completion for Apex, lightning, javascript... (*User Classes, System Classes,Custom and Standard Objects, Methods, Fields, Picklist values, implement intefaces and extends classes automatically, Custom Labels, Aura attribute suggested values... and too much more*.)
 - [**Apex Code formatter**](#apex-code-formatter) with *configurable options* from Aura Helper settings (spaces beetwen operators, max allowed blank lines, open curly brackets on new lines... and more options to format your code as you want).
 The first exclusive Apex code formatter for VSCode.
 - More than [**200 snipets**](#intellisense-tools) for create Aura Components, SLDS components and more with less effort
 - Create **package and destructive** files quickly with the powerfull [**Package Generator**](#version-control).
 Select metadata manually from your org or local project, or create the files from two **git branches, commits or tags differences**.